InterView: Thalisha

 Thalisha: People say Never say Never but here I go….I

-where I don’t have to subject myself to that sought of exposure.
+enough talent where I don’t have to subject myself to that

 TOV: How’s the love life?
 Is there a main guy in your life?
 Any chance for me?
 Ha Ha just kidding.